IMScience-PPGINF-PucMinas/visdial-translation-pipeline/README.md

 # VisDial Multilingual Translation Pipeline

-Complete pipeline for translating VisDial datasets to Portuguese and Spanish, with human evaluation tools.
+Complete pipeline for translating VisDial datasets to Portuguese, Spanish or other language, with human evaluation tools.

 **Based on:** "Multilingual Visual Understanding: Extending Visual Dialog to Portuguese and Spanish Through Cross-Modal Adaptation" (CIARP 2025)